Washers & Dryers

 Why Your Dryer Takes Forever in Winter: The Cold Weather Connection CT Homeowners Don't Know About

 Your dryer doesn't operate in isolation—it constantly interacts with the air outside your home.
-Here's what's happening during those frigid Connecticut winters when temperatures hover between 25–35°F (and often much colder):
+Here's what's happening during frigid Connecticut winters when temperatures hover between 25–35°F (and often much colder):

 Why Connecticut Homes Are Especially Vulnerable